scholarpress/scholarpress-coins/readme.txt

 1. The metadata is managed via the "Bibliographic Information" meta box on Post and Page edit screens.

 == Changelog ==

+= 2.2 =
+* Allows for multiple authors on one post or page
+* Fixed issues with i18n
+* Fixed security issues

 = 2.0 =
 * Allows users to customize COinS metadata values for title, author's name, subject, source, date, and identifier.